-Previously, lead shot was produced according to a slow and laborious molding process, producing irregular and expensive lead balls.
-Watts, an avid hunting enthusiast himself, was so convinced of this production method that he decided to build the world’s first prilling tower, right on top of his house .
+Previously, lead shot was produced according to a slow and laborious molding process, giving irregularly shaped and expensive lead balls.
+Watts, a keen hunter himself, was so convinced of this production method that he decided to build the world’s first prilling tower, right on top of his house .

 Until this day, spherical products from the chemical industry are produced in very much the same way as it was invented by William Watts; currently known as the process of prilling.

-A prilling tower is operated with a gas stream to cool the prills.
-This is generally a normal indoor flow of outside air.
-In some cases, a nitrogen gas stream is required to create an inert atmosphere inside the prilling tower.
+The droplets formed by the prilling machine solidify in the prilling tower.
+A prilling tower is operated with a gas stream of the cooling medium to cool the prills.
 The gas stream can be operated in two different ways; a countercurrent or co-current flow.
-The most common is the countercurrent flow, since this operation allows the residence time of the prills in the tower to be increased and also gives a better heat distribution over the tower.
+The most common is the countercurrent flow since this operation allows the residence time of the prills in the tower to be increased and also gives better heat distribution over the tower.

 At the bottom of the tower, the prills need to be collected and sent to packaging.
 A scraper is placed at the bottom, which gently pushes the prills to a screw conveyor that transports the product to big bags.